In this post, I am answering questions on How to Start a blog, work with brands, and tips to grow Instagram

 When you search for a hashtag, Instagram gives you the number of users using that hashtag.
 When you are selecting your 30 hashtags (that’s the number of hashtags you can use per post), don’t pick all high competition (high count) hashtags.
 Choose some under 3-5M, some under 500-800k, some under 200k, and some in a couple of thousands.
 That way your post will make it to the “top post” section for at least few hashtags.

 Use brand hashtags that are unique to a specific brand to be featured.
-Ex- for this Banana dress I used hashtag #itsbanana since it’s the Banana republic’s branded hashtag.
+Ex- for this Banana dress I used hashtag #itsbanana as it’s the Banana republic’s branded hashtag.
 That way when Banana searches the hashtag for outfits to feature on their website.
-My post will show up and if they think my picture is relevant and of good quality.
-They will comment on my post asking me to give them permission. once you reply yes to that, voila! your picture with your Instagram username will be seen by everyone who visits their website.
+My post might show up and if they think my picture is relevant and of good quality.
+They will comment on my post asking me to give them permission. once I reply yes to that, voila!
+My picture with my Instagram username will be seen by everyone who visits their website.
 If you are lucky enough, they might regram it on their Instagram account.

 7. Add location to every picture you post so that your pictures will come up in a location search.
 This is something I have learned very late.